Documentation

 RogueDB's querying API allows programmatic composition by using logical operators (&&, ||) and comparison operators (==, !=, <, <=, >, >=) to replicate conditionals in your native progamming language.
 There are no joins, inner joins, outer joins, wheres, on, as, or any other special keywords required to be learned as a result.

-Future support is coming for complex queries that involve combining different logical operators for a single schema and support for multiple schemas in a single query.
+• Complex queries that involve combining different logical operators for a single schema.

 The following example demonstrates using a schema's indices as the operand: